Mainland or Free Zone EAU: Which structure to choose?

 • Mandatory office rent (ranging from AED 10,000 to AED 50,000/year depending on location and size required)

 Free Zones often offer more flexible solutions.
 Virtual office or flexi-desk packages generally start at between AED 15,000 and 25,000/year in zones such as Dubai Multi Commodities Centre (DMCC).
-However, rates vary widely depending on the zone: a physical space in Dubai Science Park costs AED 15,000-40,000/year.
-VAT of 5% applies to both structures for local transactions, with exceptions such as Jebel Ali for import/export.
+However, rates vary greatly depending on the zone: a physical space in Dubai Science Park costs AED 15,000-40,000/year.
+5% VAT applies to both structures for local transactions, With some exceptions, such as Jebel Ali for import/export.

-Beware of potential penalties: failure to comply with economic substance rules exposes to fines of between AED 10,000 and AED 50,000 depending on the seriousness of the offence.
-Clemenceaugroup has been supporting entrepreneurs in these strategic choices since 2019, with a 100% tax compliance rate among its clients thanks to its network of local experts and its knowledge of the UAE's 45 Free Zones.
+Beware of the potential penalties: failure to comply with the economic substance rules exposes you to fines of between AED 10,000 and AED 50,000 depending on the seriousness of the offence.
+Clemenceaugroup has been assisting entrepreneurs with these strategic choices since 2019, with a tax compliance rate of 100% among its clients thanks to its network of local experts and its knowledge of the UAE's 45 Free Zones.

 Choosing between Mainland and Free Zone in the UAE goes beyond tax advantages.
-Here are the often underestimated but decisive challenges of visas, open banking and economic substance.
+Here are the challenges associated with visas, open banking and economic substance, often underestimated but decisive.

 Flexible residence visas

-Mainland companies are granted residency visas according to the size of their office (approx. 1 visa per 100-120 sq. ft. in Dubai), ideal for larger structures.
+Mainland companies obtain residency visas according to the size of their office (around 1 visa per 100-120 square feet in Dubai), ideal for large structures.
 Free Zones limit visas according to the type of office: 1 to 2 visas for a virtual office (e.g. DMCC), 3 to 6 for a physical office (e.g. Dubai Internet City).
-This is suitable for small teams or start-ups, but not for labor-intensive companies.
+This is suitable for small teams or start-ups, but not for companies with a large workforce.

 • Mainland: Suitable for large companies (e.g. logistics, distribution).